nkumar15/design-patterns/README.md

 # DesignPatterns
-This repository contains examples on Design patterns developed in C++ using CodeBlocks IDE.
+This repository contains examples on Design patterns developed in C++.

 ## Concepts
 * Creational pattern : Creational design patterns abstract the instantiation process.They help make a